MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

      > [!div class="mx-imgBorder"]
      > ![Environment settings for Azure Data Lake Gen2 storage](media/environment-settings-dialog.png)

-   When you perform operations in Customer Insights, such as data ingestion or segment creation, corresponding folders will be created in the storage account you specified above.
-Data files and model.json files will be created and added to the respective subfolders based on the operations you perform.
+   When you run processes in Customer Insights, such as data ingestion or segment creation, corresponding folders will be created in the storage account you specified above.
+Data files and model.json files will be created and added to the respective subfolders based on the process you run.

    If you create multiple instances of Customer Insights and choose to save the output entities from those instances in your storage account, separate folders will be created for each instance with ci_<instanceid> in the container.